Master of Science in Astrophysics

 The four-semester master’s degree program is taught entirely in English and is divided into one year of courses and another of research.

-© Fachgruppe Physik/Astronomie
+© Fachgruppe Physik/Astromomie

 Elements of the Master’s degree program in Astrophysics